hcfp/Computing-Notes/Computing Notes.md

 ### The Halting problem

 - The Halting problem is about determining whether a program will halt with a given input
-- Turing proved that a machine <b>H</b> to solve the Halting problem for all possible programs and their inputs cannot exist.
+- Turing proved that a machine **H** to solve the Halting problem for all possible programs and their inputs cannot exist.
 - The Halting problem shows that some problems are non-computable (cannot be solved by a computer)

 ## Backus-Naur form